LYOPHILIZED TUBULIN (>99%)

 Greater purity at a better price.

 Figure 2: Lyophilized Tubulin is polymerization-competent.
-Absorbance (340 nm) of Lyophilized Tubulin at 5 mg/ml in Tubulin PEM Buffer (Cat.
-No. 032002; 80 mM PIPES, 1 mM EGTA, and 1 mM MgCl2, pH 6.8) supplemented with 1 mM GTP, 1 mM DTT, and 5% Glycerol at at 37°C. Distinct nucleation and polymerization phases are evident.
+Optical density (340 nm) of Lyophilized Tubulin at 5 mg/ml in Tubulin PEM Buffer (Cat.
+No. 032002; 80 mM PIPES, 1 mM EGTA, and 1 mM MgCl2, pH 6.8) supplemented with 1 mM GTP and 20% glycerol at 37°C. Distinct nucleation and polymerization phases are evident.